minprog/project/flask/books/books.md

 ## Objectives

-* Become more comfortable with Python.
+* Become more comfortable with Python and Flask.
-* Gain experience with Flask.
+* Learn to use SQL and ORMs to interact with databases.
-* Learn to use SQL to interact with databases.
+* Learn to interface and build upon public APIs.

 ## What you need to find out